AkshataK-code/FileParser/ReadMe.txt

 File Parser

+How to run in command line

+FileParser.exe "..\..\Mock\sample4.txt" "1989-01-01" "1990-05-12"

 Input:
-This application takes 3 command line arguments.
+This is a console application takes 3 command line arguments.
 1. Name of file to be parsed
 2. Start date
 3. End date